carmine560/trading-assistant/README.md

 #### Center Open for 1-minute Chart ####

-The following `center_open_1_minute_chart` action centers the open in the 1-minute chart of the ‘Chart’ window.
+The following `center_open_1_minute_chart` action centers the open in the 1-minute chart of the “Chart” window.

 ``` ini
 [HYPERSBI2 Actions]